Fedstellar: A Platform for Decentralized Federated Learning: Funding

 \section{Funding}

-This work has been partially supported by \textit{(a)} 21629/FPI/21, Seneca Foundation - Science and Technology Agency of the Region of Murcia (Spain), \textit{(b)} the Strategic Cybersecurity Project in Spain entitled CDL-TALENTUM (Development of Professionals and Researchers in Cybersecurity, Cyberdefence and Data Science) with the support of INCIBE and the European Mechanism for Recovery and Resilience (MRR) and as part of the measures of the Recovery, Transformation and Resilience Plan, \textit{(c)} the Swiss Federal Office for Defense Procurement (armasuisse) with the DEFENDIS and CyberForce projects (CYD-C-2020003), \textit{(d)} the University of Zürich UZH, \textit{(e)} MCIN/AEI/ 10.13039/501100011033, NextGenerationEU/PRTR, UE, under grant TED 2021-129300B-I00, and \textit{(f)} MCIN/AEI/ 10.13039/501100011033/FEDER, UE, under grant PID2021-122466OB-I00.
+This work has been partially supported by \textit{(a)} 21629/FPI/21, Fundación Séneca, Región de Murcia (Spain), \textit{(b)} the strategic project DEFENDER from the Spanish National Institute of Cybersecurity (INCIBE) and by the Recovery, Transformation and Resilience Plan, Next Generation EU, \textit{(c)} the Swiss Federal Office for Defense Procurement (armasuisse) with the DEFENDIS and CyberForce projects (CYD-C-2020003), \textit{(d)} the University of Zürich UZH, \textit{(e)} MCIN/AEI/10.13039/501100011033, NextGenerationEU/PRTR, UE, under grant TED2021-129300B-I00, and \textit{(f)} MCIN/AEI/ 10.13039/501100011033/FEDER, UE, under grant PID2021-122466OB-I00.